poroh/ersip/README.md

 Idea of this project to provide SIP stack that:

-  + can be integrated anywhere in any other infratructure
+  + can be integrated anywhere in any other infrastructure
-  + has 100% test coveage
+  + has 100% test coverage
   + fully conformant with IETF standards and BCPs

 To do this this library provides high-level building blocks: